vegapnk/RJW-Genes/README.md

 1. Should not be used with the original RJW_Animal_Gene_Inheritance anymore.
 2. There was an issue with other "Male-Only / Female-Only" Mods --- for which we provide our own Genes now.
 3. CAI5000 will not crash, but will make *Seduce*-Ability fail.
 I think same goes for Combat Extended.
+4. Alpha Genes "Female / Male Only" Genes might overwrite later Genitalia-Changes and should be avoided in combination with RJW-Genes Features.